-Complete and submit the NSU Shark Select Application or the Common Application (choose one or the other).
-NSU has an optional essay.
-Applicants who choose to submit an essay will choose one of the five prompts provided on the Common Application or an original writing sample of their choice if using the NSU Shark Select Application.
+Note: NSU has an optional essay.
+You can choose one of the five prompts provided on the Common Application or an original writing sample of your choice if using the NSU Shark Select Application.

 Your counselor can submit your transcript and recommendation either electronically through Naviance, SendEDU or the Common Application.
-One counselor or teacher recommendation is required.
-Additional recommendations are optional.
-If documents are not submitted electronically, they can also be mailed to Nova Southeastern University at:
+If documents are not submitted electronically, they can also be mailed to:

 Home School Education Students Send Verification of Compliance and Completion of Home Education Program, to include:

-For more information on AP and IB courses, please visit Transfer Evaluation Services for Undergraduate Students.
+For information on AP and IB courses, please visit Transfer Evaluation Services for Undergraduate Students.

 Step 4 – Complete the School Report (Common Application only)

 The School Report should be completed by your college or guidance counselor and is available on the Common Application website.
 Please have your counselor submit this report with your official transcripts and your school profile.